endurantgames/cosmiclegends/src/classes/construct.md

 Unique Energy Source

-:   You can draw upon a rare form of energy that suffuses your artificial
+:   You can draw upon a rare form of energy that suffuses your artificial form.

-    form.
+    [Dynamo]{.crossover}
     Add one Power Word from the Dynamo Energy Power List as a Core Power Word, and up to three Power Words from the Dynamo Personal Power Word List as Personal Power Words.
 If you start a Hero Phase with fewer than 2 Might, immediately refresh Might equal to the Volume.
 Increase your